J-Filip/zargoni/README.md

 App idea for croatian lanugage jargon dictionary app.

 ## Next few steps:

-1. install axios and json server and test with dummy data
-2. introduce UI lib, probably something with Tailwind CSS - shadcn ui probably
-3. build API with express
+1. build the API with express
-4. deploy
+2. add mongo DB - switch to postgres later
+3. deploy the database and the application